Talendar/neuroevolutionary_investor/README.md

    * do nothing;
    * **sell** *y* IBOVESPA shares.

 The investor can take only one action in each trading day, during its end.
 In order to make a decision, the investor is provided, in each trading session, with the following informations:

-   * the current amount of cash the investor has;
+   * the current amount of cash he has;
-   * the number of shares the investor has;
+   * the number of shares he has;
    * the average price paid by the investor for his shares;
    * the closing price of the "IBOVESPA shares" for the past *d* days, where *d* is a predefined number.

 The main component of each investor is its "brain".
 We give that name to the _**Artificial Neural Network**_ (*ANN*) responsible for making decisions for the investor.
 The ANN takes, as input, a vector with the information above.
-It then outputs a real number *h*.
-The program, then, rounds *h* to the nearest integer and interpret it as follows:
+It outputs a real number *h*.
+The program rounds *h* to the nearest integer and interprets it as follows:

-   * *h > 0*: buy *h* shares of IBOVESPA;
+   * *h > 0*: action to buy *h* shares of IBOVESPA;
-   * *h = 0*: do nothing;
+   * *h = 0*: no action;
-   * *h < 0*: sell |*h*| shares of IBOVESPA.
+   * *h < 0*: action to sell |*h*| shares of IBOVESPA.

 to_do: the investor's brain; genetic algorithm + neural network = neuroevolution